It’s time to put

 Parents and young people are working to develop healthier relationships with technology that support their mental wellness.
 But they are facing an uphill battle using platforms designed to capture their time and attention.
 Congress must finally put responsible safeguards on social media to protect the wellbeing of children online.

-The Kids Online Safety Act (KOSA, S.1409, H.R.
-7891) directly addresses the harmful social media business model by placing the health and wellbeing of our children over advertising revenue.
+The Kids Online Safety and Privacy Act, along with the Kids Online Safety Act (H.R.
+7891), directly addresses the harmful social media business model by placing the health and wellbeing of our children over advertising revenue.